Honda Ridgeline Battery Replacement

 - Set the parking brakes on.

-- There is still a safety hood release lever under the hood that you need to release to open the hood.
-Go to the front of the vehicle, find a small lever between the hood and the body, then pull it upward; this action would release the hood.
+- To open the hood, you need to release a safety hood release lever under it.
+Go to the front of the vehicle, find a small lever between the hood and the body, and then pull it upward, releasing the hood.
 You can now open the hood.

 - Find the hood stay and secure it to the hood.
 To prevent the hood from falling while you are fixing the car.

-- The Honda Pilot Ridgeline’s battery cannot be accessed easily; you have to remove the air inlet resonator to access the battery.
+- The Honda Pilot Ridgeline’s battery cannot be accessed easily; you must remove the air inlet resonator to access the battery.
 But before you can access the air inlet resonator, a plastic heat insulator should be removed first.

 - Grab the black plastic insulator covering the air inlet resonator, pull up the insulator, and then pull it out.
 Secure the insulator in a safe place.